CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/Effects.md

 ### Attribute Dice Mods

-Effects that modify dice pools only if the dice pool in question is governed by one of the Attributes the Attribute Dice Mod specifies.
+Effect that modifies dice pools if they governed by one of the Attributes specified.

 - [Injury](./../CombatRules/Injury.md)
 - [Weight Class](./../AdvancedRules/CarryWeight.md#weight-classes)

 ### Skill Dice Mods

 ### Set Attribute